ppy/osu-wiki/wiki/Tournaments/MWC/2023_7K/en.md

    - **Teams that do not not send their team list by January 6, 23:59 UTC will be disqualified from the competition.**
 3. To ensure valid registrations, every prospective participant will be manually checked by the [account support team](/wiki/People/The_Team/Account_support_team), in a manner similar to the [tournament screening](/wiki/Tournaments/Official_support#tournament-screening) that is offered to community tournaments.
    - Every registered user will be assigned to their respective country's candidate list.
-   - To be successfully accepted on the list, players are required to be placed #5000 or higher on the osu! global ranking, and not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
+   - To be successfully accepted on the list, players are required to be placed #5000 or higher on the osu!mania 7K global ranking, and not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
 4. All successfully formed teams will be published after the registration phase on this page.
    - A team should have at least 2 players registered to have the chance to play the Qualifier stage.
 5. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators and streamers.